DnDBeyond/back-end-developer-challenge/README.md

 When a character has immunity to a damage type they receive no damage from that type.

-Feel free to fill in any gaps you may encounter as you see ift.
+Feel free to fill in any gaps you may encounter as you see fit.
 However, if you have questions please reach out to your Fandom contact and we will get back to you.